 - Try Drops or Ointments

 Some nonprescription drops and ointments can help relieve your symptoms.
 You can get these over the counter from a pharmacy.
+Most doctors recommend medicines such as Restasis which improves tear production, you can look for ways to save on Restasis online.
 It is advised to get medical advice before using any drops or ointments.

 - Get Plenty of Sleep

 Lack of sleep causes your eyes to not get enough rest, which can result in dry eyes.
 So, ensure that you get plenty of sleep.